rose karoo

 The Karoo rose plant forms a compact head and rarely produces clusters from a single plant.
 Reproducing from cuttings is possible but is risky since the plant heavily relies on its fleshy leaves which may be vulnerable to rotting and water loss when wounded.

 The best way to propagate is by seed using the same method as growing Lithops.
 Cultivation is not very difficult as long as the seeds are sown in a coarse well-draining medium, usually made of pumice, sand, and grit.
-A regular succulent or cactus mix will do once the seedlings are ready for transplanting.

 Bring out the beauty of Karoo rose by planting it individually in a decorative pot, in clumps with two or three more plants for a multi-floral display in the fall or with different lithops to add color and variety (3).